-Accidents when pedestrians are struck by vehicles are covered under under Michigan’s No-Fault Insurance statutes.
+Accidents, when pedestrians are struck by vehicles, are covered under Michigan’s No-Fault Insurance statutes.
 But when a person should have had insurance on a vehicle and doesn’t, that can prevent him or her from collecting damages from any insurance provider involved in the crash.

 Now the insurance provider is claiming that the victim’s motorized wheelchair counts as a motor vehicle.
 Since he didn’t insure it, they want to get out of paying for his injuries.

 Michigan insurance law defines a motor vehicle as:

 A vehicle, including a trailer, operated or designed for operation upon a public highway by power other than muscular power which has more than 2 wheels.